 Safety chains are fixed to the trailer tongue and have hooks that allow them to be linked to a vehicle's trailer hitch.

 A trailer wiring harness is a length of wire at the back of a vehicle that allows its electrical system to connect to a trailer.
 Integrated with the vehicle's existing wiring, it provides a standard connector, such as a 4-way flat plug.

-A trailer wiring harness supplies power to the trailer lights and synchronizes them with the vehicle's taillights.
+A trailer wiring harness is one of the most vital towing parts but can often be overlooked.
+It supplies power to the trailer lights and synchronizes them with the vehicle's taillights.
 It can also be used to connect trailer brakes and auxiliary power.

 A trailer is any wheeled construction that is pulled by another vehicle.
 Some common trailer types include utility trailers, popup campers, travel trailers, livestock trailers, flatbed trailers and boat trailers.
 A trailer can also be an automotive vehicle when it is dinghy towed by an RV.

 Just like vehicles, trailers range in weight capacity.

 What equipment is required to be on a trailer?